Ticket #40 (closed enhancement: fixed)

 +Added PTInRect function, becouse that, which windows api provides works not such i thought :-)

-*fixes to ClearStorageInRect?
+*fixes to ClearStorageInRect

 *other improvements